|Page Type:||Trip Report|

 We arrived at the rim at 4:30 am and the chilly air flowing across the trees biting at the little gear we had, a small nap was attempted on a nearby picnic table hoping for the morning sun, but this proved difficult because of our new found stillness.
 Modern conveniences make world treasures such as the Grand Canyon easy to see; however this also removes the sense of solitude.
 I felt terribly connected after experiencing the Grand Canyon in the night with a mules train delivering supplies.
 It was a moment in time but nonetheless, this night the Grand Canyon was my alone.

 We rested at the South rim for 20 minutes and decided it was best to keep moving instead of sitting in the dark morning chill.
-We left the rim at 5:15 a.m., with a few groups below that just got off the bus why we rested about.
-With this guy slowly illuminating with the coming morning, the views we did not see on the approach opens slowly with each step we talk.
-There is no question why the South rim is more popular with its instant views. including its shorter approach, as compared to the north side (Add South Rim Descriptions).
+As we left the rim at 5:15 am, the views softly opened with each step we took.
+There is no question why the South rim is so popular with its instant views and shorter approach to its sister on the north.

 We arrived back at camp at 8:30 am and took a quick nap before heading up the North rim.
 This however proved useless because the bugs and constant interruptions from the other campers.
 We decided to keep moving and set off for the final leg or second half of the 14 miles in the soaring heat up 6300 feet above.
 This was most trying coming through the box canyon.
 The previous day, the descent and river was in our favor, but now the route was reversed.